hpcgroup/TraceR/docs/tutorial/workflow.rst

    and :ref:`userguide-job-placement-file` in the user guide for instructions on creating the files.

 4. Run the simulation using ``mpirun``.
-For details on options available, see the :ref:`userguide-quickstart` in the user guide.
+For details on options available, see the :ref:`userguide-quickstart` section in the user guide.
 This command will run a simulation in optimistic mode::

     mpirun -np <p> ../traceR --sync=3  -- <network_config> <tracer_config>